Hypertension and high blood cholesterol are compensation mechanisms of our body due to impaired filtration of the liver and kidneys.

 - Reduce inflammations all over the body by using self-healing detoxification and other anti-inflammatory methods.

 - Controlled sun exposure is critical to maintaining proper calcium homeostasis.

-Eating & drinking a large balanced variety of unprocessed food & beverages helps initiate the body's natural regeneration process.
+Eating and drinking a large, balanced variety of unprocessed food & beverages helps initiate the body's natural regeneration process.

 - Drinking natural squeezed juices and liver and gallbladder flushes (also desirable to combine with coffee enemas) releases many toxins.
 It allows the body to rehabilitate the damaged coronary arteries as well.

 - Kidney flush and steam sauna may help dissolve the toxins that have formed.

 Vitamin k2 (Fat-soluble) regulates calcium and iodine homeostasis.
 Link: What to know about vitamin K-2.

 - Vitamin K-2 is present in small quantities in organ meats and fermented foods.
 Gut bacteria also produce vitamin K-2.